federicomazzalovo/mmorpg-3d-server/README.md

 ## TODO

 * Check for refactoring

-* Check auto inflict damage
+## Notes
-* Check other Iteration  step
+* We decided that characters can heal other characters instead of just themselves

 ## Req